Monroe County, Tennessee: 2000 census

-In the county, the population was spread out, with 24.70% under the age of 18, 8.70% from 18 to 24, 28.60% from 25 to 44, 24.80% from 45 to 64, and 13.20% who were 65 years of age or older.
+In the county, the age distribution was 24.7% under the age of 18, 8.7% from 18 to 24, 28.6% from 25 to 44, 24.80 from 45 to 64, and 13.2% who were 65 or older.
 The median age was 37 years.
-For every 100 females there were 97.20 males.
-For every 100 females age 18 and over, there were 93.90 males.
+For every 100 females, there were 97.20 males.
+For every 100 females 18 and over, there were 93.90 males.

-The median income for a household in the county was $30,337, and the median income for a family was $34,902.
+The median income for a household in the county was $30,337, and for a family was $34,902.
 Males had a median income of $29,621 versus $21,064 for females.
 The per capita income for the county was $14,951.
 15.50% of the population and 12.00% of families were below the poverty line.
 Out of the total population, 19.40% of those under the age of 18 and 17.70% of those 65 and older were living below the poverty line.

 Education

-Monroe County Schools serves most of the county for all grades and the county for high school.
+Monroe County Schools serve most of the county for all grades and the county for high school.
 Residents of Sweetwater are served by Sweetwater City Schools for elementary through junior high school.

 Tennessee Meiji Gakuin High School was located in Sweetwater from 1989 to 2007.

 Parks, forests, and natural features

 A portion of the county is included in the Cherokee National Forest.
 The Monroe section of the forest includes two federally designated wilderness areas— Citico Creek and Bald River Gorge.
 The Joyce Kilmer Memorial Forest is located just across the North Carolina border to the east.
 The Great Smoky Mountains National Park is located just across the Blount County border to the northeast.

 The Cherohala Skyway, a national scenic byway, connects Tellico Plains with Robbinsville, North Carolina.
-Crossing the Unicoi Mountains, the road peaks at an elevation of over 5,000 feet.
+Crossing the Unicoi Mountains, the road peaks at an elevation over 5,000 feet.

 Fort Loudoun State Park is located on a peninsula near Vonore, and includes a replica of the 18th-century colonial Fort Loudoun.
 The Tellico Blockhouse site lies across the river to the north from Fort Loudoun.
 The layout of the 1790s-era blockhouse is marked by stones and posts.
 The Sequoyah Museum, dedicated to the Cherokee scholar who independently created a syllabary, a writing system for his language, is located near Fort Loudoun.

 The Lost Sea is a commercially operated cave located 7 miles southeast of Sweetwater in Monroe County.
 The lake was discovered by Ben Sands in 1905 when he was 13 years old.
 The underground lake for which it is named is the largest in North America.
-Today the cave tour features a ride on the lake in boats with electric motors.
+Today, the cave tour features a ride on the lake in boats with electric motors.
 In 1940, fossilized skeletons and footprints of two Pleistocene jaguars (Panthera onca augusta) were discovered in the cave.
 They were excavated by George Gaylord Simpson of the American Museum of Natural History.